tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 correct answer.

-### Improvements
+### Improving the Output Format

-The following changes to the examples as given in the manual show how you can get output more suitable to your purposes:
+The following changes to the examples as given in [the Manual][uwfm] show how you can get output more suitable to your purposes:

     *TYPE %1, FSGN(PI):5, FSGN(PI-PI):5, FSGN(-PI)!
      1    0    -1